sonatype/docker-nexus3/README.md

 * Red Hat Enterprise Linux: [Dockerfile.rh.el](https://github.com/sonatype/docker-nexus3/blob/main/Dockerfile.rh.el)
 * CentOS: [Dockerfile.rh.centos](https://github.com/sonatype/docker-nexus3/blob/main/Dockerfile.rh.centos)

+## Alpine Image

+An Alpine-based container image can be created using [Dockerfile.alpine.java11](https://github.com/sonatype/docker-nexus3/blob/main/Dockerfile.alpine.java11) which is built to leverage the minimalistic and efficient nature of Alpine Linux.
+The image is designed to be lightweight and fast, with a smaller footprint compared to traditional base images, making it ideal for environments where size and speed are critical.

+The Alpine-based container image includes minimal dependencies and uses an ENTRYPOINT script to ensure the application runs with the necessary permissions.
+It is optimized for rapid deployment and efficient resource usage.

+The Alpine-based container image is available from Docker Hub and can be pulled using the following tags:

+- 'sonatype/nexus3:3.XX.y-alpine' (runs Java 11)
+- 'sonatype/nexus3:3.XX.y-java11-alpine'
+- 'sonatype/nexus3:3.XX.y-java17-alpine'

 ## Notes

 * Our [system requirements](https://help.sonatype.com/display/NXRM3/System+Requirements) should be taken into account when provisioning the Docker container.